top of page

 Brazil travel guide with a 15-month toddler

-Rio for their world-famous beaches and of course Christ Redeemer.
+Rio for their world-famous beaches and, of course, Christ Redeemer.

 Salvador- famous for its roots of Afro-Brazilian culture through Bahian cuisine